Paleogenomics/IBDGem/README.md

 ## Auxiliary files:
+The ```bin``` directory contains additional Python and Bash scripts for preparing/summarizing IBDGem input/output.
+The files included are:

+#### gt2vcf.py
-The ```bin``` directory contains an independent Python script for converting tab-delimited genotype reports to VCF format, which can then be further converted to IMPUTE if desired.
+Reformats general genotype reports to VCF, which can then be further converted to IMPUTE if desired.
 It requires a reference file with information about the reference and alternate alleles at each site to fill in the necessary columns in the output VCF.
-#### gt2vcf.py
 ```
 gt2vcf.py: Converts a tab-delimited genotype file with fields rsID, chrom, allele1, allele2
            (in that order) to VCF format.